 With a 12 gauge shotgun, you can go big game hunting with slugs, bird hunting or clay shooting with birdshot, or use it as a devastating close range home defense weapon with buckshot.
-The best type to get will be a pump action (as it’s more reliable than a semi-automatic) and one with interchangeable barrels: a long barrel for hunting, and a short one for defense.

-Finally, you’ll need some sort of a long range rifle that fires a heavier bullet to top off your arsenal.
+Finally, you’ll need some sort of a long range rifle that fires a heavier round to top off your arsenal.
 This rifle needs to be able to drop big game at long distances, while being able to be used as a long range anti-personnel weapon.
 The best calibers to choose are .308 Winchester or .30-06 Springfield, simply because they are very common and relatively inexpensive.